SolarLabyrinth/Automated-Terrain-Bitmasks/README.md

 # Automated-Terrain-Bitmasks

-An extremely rough look into generating terrain bitmasks autmatically from a template png image.
+An extremely rough proof of concept for generating terrain bitmasks autmatically from a template png image.

 Make a template file in an image editor
 ![image](https://github.com/user-attachments/assets/c760d3de-b628-42f3-9a89-7934afc0c204)